PlanktoScope/forklift/docs/design.md

 Together, the Forklift specifications and the `forklift` tool can be used by project maintainers, contributors, and users to:

-1. Specify one or more apps, each of which may consist of a Docker Compose app definition and/or a set of files to make available on the operating system as bind mounts, and specify how it will integrate with other modules.
+1. Specify one or more modules, each of which may consist of a Docker Compose app definition and/or a set of files to export to a directory which can be made available on the operating system (e.g. with overlay mounts and/or bind mounts), and specify how the module will integrate with other modules.
 2. Distribute app specifications as *packages* in one or more *repositories*, each of which is a Git repository hosted online by a hosting service such as - but not limited to - GitHub.
 3. Specify the exact and complete configuration of a set of packages to be deployed as apps on a computer; the complete configuration for a computer is called a *pallet*, which is a Git repository which may be hosted online.
 4. Run continuous integration checks on a pallet - including first-class support for GitHub Actions - to automatically ensure that many kinds of changes to a pallet will not break compatibility or introduce conflicts between deployed apps.